-Q: Where is your accent from - are you British or Australian?
+Q: Where is your accent from?
+Where are you from?

-A: My accent is neither British or Australian - I am from South Africa, my accent is South African.
+A: I am from South Africa, my accent is South African.

 Q: How long did it take you to lose 40 Lbs?